 It's perfect for a cold winter day after you have come into your warm cozy house from sledding or skating.
 This drink is also delicious for entertaining.
 If you have a pretty crockpot, you can serve the beverage right out of that appliance.
 Be sure you supply a heatproof ladle and sturdy mugs with handles.

 "I was excited to try this drink because I love the spiced apple cider sold at cider mills in the fall.
 It was easy to put together and used spices I already had in my pantry.
 I let it simmer in the crockpot while we shoveled and sled.
 Everyone loved this, even the picky kids." —Carrie Parente

-Combine the apple cider, brown sugar, ground cloves, ground allspice, cinnamon sticks, and the orange studded with cloves in a 4- to 5-quart slow cooker.
+Combine the apple cider, brown sugar, ground cloves, ground allspice, cinnamon sticks, and the orange studded with 5 whole cloves in a 4- to 5-quart slow cooker.

 Cover the crockpot and cook on low for 2 to 3 hours, stirring occasionally.

 Serve in mugs, garnished with star anise, if using, and enjoy.